Where to stay for Glastonbury 2025: The best luxury staycations to book now

 Distance: 28 minute drive from Worthy Farm

 This award-winning hotel has hosted swathes of Londoners looking for a south-west break over the years, and it will definitely be the destination of choice for savvy festival goers who don’t want to skimp on luxury.
-It’s slightly further away from the action compared to the others on this list, but likely prefers to host a select few rather than a troop of party-goers in muddy Wellington boots – so book sooner rather than later.
+It’s slightly further away from the action compared to the others on this list and has space only to host a select few, rather than a troop of party-goers in muddy Wellington boots – so book sooner rather than later.

 Tall Trees Glamping, Coxbridge